Compress Video for YouTube in your browser

 Video FAQ

-How can I make a video easier to use for YouTube uploads?
+How can I make a video easier to use for YouTube uploads and YouTube video compressor workflows?

 Lowering bitrate, resolution, or frame rate usually helps when the original file is larger than it needs to be.